-2017 ' 2018 3 2019) Domestic Abroad Domestic Abroad Domestic Abroad (US dollars, in thousands) Electronic equipment 2,320 177 2,400 237 3,975 418 Office furniture and equipment 141 105 21 19 2,192 604 Leasehold improvements 3,488 64 493 508 11,231 2,849 Total 5,949 346 2,914 764 17,398 3,871
+2018 2019 2020 Domestic Abroad Domestic Abroad Domestic Abroad (US dollars, in t housands) Electronic equipment 2,400 237 3,975 418 2,742 431 Office furniture and equipment 21 19 2,192 604 28 510 Leasehold improvements 493 508 11,231 2,849 1,865 867 Total 2,914 764 17,398 3,871 4,635 1,808

-In 2019, the investment in capital expenditures was financed from our fluent operating cash flow, and included major investments in leasehold improvements in our new facilities in Israel and the US.
-In 2020, we expect to reduce our capital spending, to approximately \$10 million.
+In 2020, the investment in capital expenditures was financed from our fluent operating cash flow, and included major investments in leasehold improvements in our new facilities in Israel and the US.
+In 2021, we expect our capital spending, to be approximately \$10 million.

-Our principal liquidity requirement is expected to be for working capital and capital expenditures as well as additional acquisitions.
+Our principal liquidity requirement is expected to be for working capital and capital expenditures, as well as additional acquisitions.
 We believe that our current cash reserves will be adequate to fund our planned activities for at least the next twelve months.
 Our long-term capital requirements will be affected by many factors, including the success of our current products, our ability to enhance our current products and our ability to develop and introduce new products that will be accepted by the semiconductor industry.
 We plan to finance our long-term capital needs with our cash reserves together with positive cash flow from operations, if any.
 If these funds are insufficient to finance our future business activities, which may include acquisitions, we would have to raise additional funds through the issuance of additional equity or debt securities, through borrowing or through other means.
 We cannot assure that additional financing will be available on acceptable terms.

-Presently, we have no long-term debt, nor any readily available source of long-term debt financing such as a line of credit.
+Presently, our long-term debt is comprised from Convertible Senior Notes.
+We do not have a readily available source of long-term debt financing such as a line of credit.